ista-vamos/sttt-experiments/README.md

 DOCKER_BUILDKIT=1 docker build . -f Dockerfile.buildkit -t vamos:fase
 ```

+The building process can take more than 10 minutes, based on the used machine
+and the speed of the internet connection.

 To run the built image, use:

 ```
-docker run -ti vamos:fase
+docker run -ti -v "$(pwd)/results":/opt/results vamos:fase
 ```

+This command starts a docker container with experiments ready to run and gives
+you a shell in this container.
+It also creates a folder `results/` in the
+current directory to the container where will the results of the experiments
+appear.
+Feel free to change `$(pwd)/results` to a directory of your choice.

 Once in the docker container, continue with the test instructions below.

 ## Test Instructions

 We have prepared script to run two versions of experiments: short and full
 experiments.
-Short experiments run just a few minutes, but the results
+Short experiments run just a few minutes, but the results may
-may slightly diverge from the results in the paper.
+slightly diverge from the results in the paper.
 You can run short experiments
 with:

 ```